jacques/docs.npmjs.com/content/getting-started/what-is-npm.md

 npm consists of three distinct components:

 *  the website
+*  the Command Line Interface (CLI)
 *  the registry
-*  the Command Line Interface (CLI)

-The [*website*](https://npmjs.com) is the primary way to discover packages, set up profiles, and manage other aspects of your npm experience.
-For example, you can set up npm Orgs (organizations) to share access to packages.
+Use the [*website*](https://npmjs.com) to discover packages, set up profiles, and manage other aspects of your npm experience.
+For example, you can set up [Orgs](https://www.npmjs.com/features) (organizations) to manage access to public or private packages.

-The *registry* is a large public database of JavaScript software and the meta-information surrounding it.
-If you would prefer to have a private registry, consider [npm Enterprise](https://www.npmjs.com/enterprise). npmE allows your company to maintain its own registry, for internal software development.

 The [*CLI*](https://docs.npmjs.com/cli/npm) runs from a terminal.
 This is how most developers interact with npm.

-Basic npm accounts are free; you can upgrade to a paid account to get more features.
+The [*registry*](https://docs.npmjs.com/misc/registry) is a large public database of JavaScript software and the meta-information surrounding it.

 ## Use npm to . . .